vegnish/Exam-Reminder-Mobile-Application/README.md

 # Build and Test
 Pre-requisite: You will need Android Studio installed on your machine.

-Refer the following [guidelines](https://developer.android.com/training/basics/firstapp/running-app) on steps to either:-
+Refer to the following [guidelines](https://developer.android.com/training/basics/firstapp/running-app) on steps to either:- <br/>
-  a) Run the app on a real Android device, OR
+&nbsp;&nbsp; a) Run the app on a real Android device, OR <br/>
-  b) Run the app on an emulator on your local machine
+&nbsp;&nbsp; b) Run the app on an emulator on your local machine

 # [Google Play Store Link](https://goo.gl/CAc4Ck) :iphone: